 • Plantar fasciitis (subcalcaneal pain).
 Undertaking an excessive amount of running or jumping can inflame the tissue band (fascia) connecting the heel bone to the base of the toes.
 The pain sensation is centered beneath your heel and can be mild to start with but flares up once you take the first steps after resting overnight.
 You may have to do special exercises, take medication to relieve swelling and wear a heel pad inside your shoe.

 • Heel spur.
-When plantar fasciitis continues for an extended time, a heel spur (calcium deposit) may form the location where the fascia tissue band connects on your heel bone.
+When plantar fasciitis continues for an extended time, a heel spur (calcium deposit) may form.
+Usually on the location where the fascia tissue band connects on your heel bone.
 Your physician will take an X-ray to confirm a bony protrusion, which often can vary in size.
 Treatment methods are normally identical to plantar fasciitis: rest up until the pain subsides, do special stretching and wear heel pad shoe inserts.

 Pain behind the heel

 For those who have pain behind your heel, possibly you have inflamed the location in which the Achilles tendon inserts on the heel bone (retrocalcaneal bursitis).
-People frequently get this by running a lot or wearing shoes that rub or cut into the rear of the heel.
+People frequently get this by running alot or wearing shoes that rub or cut into the rear of the heel.

 Treatment for heel pain